Image credit: Adobe Spark

 Think about what messages and ideas you can connect on and avoid pitching yourself or your business.

-The graph below shows the type of content most commonly consumed by B2B buyers.
-Research your niche and see if there are any useful resources which will be useful for your prospect.
+Research your niche and see if there are any useful resources that will be useful for your prospect.

 Once you’ve developed a rapport with your prospect and get a conversation going, then you can start pitching your message while still focusing on sustaining and building trust.